 The other post 9/11 films that one could compare Cloverfield to are War of the Worlds (2005) and I Am Legend (2007).
 All of these are monster/mass destruction movies that are trying to cope with the post-9/11 shock.
 In War of the Worlds, Spielberg focused on one mans fight to be reunited with his family, while I Am Legend had the bizarre vision that the sacrifice of one mans life and his blood would save and bring the world back together (an arguably muted Christian allegory).
 Cloverfield has the same theme as War of the Worlds of one man trying to reunite with his loved one, but arrives at an extraordinarily bleak ending.
 In the face of mass destruction, it says, there is no hope not in trying to find your family, not in sacrifice and redemption of the world, nothing at all, as the camera fades to black.

-10 Cloverfield Lane (2016) is a sequel, although neither film is connected other than the general theme of people in the midst of a catastrophe and some of the fictional background brand names.
+10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018) are sequels, although neither film is connected other than the general theme of people in the midst of a catastrophe and some of the fictional background brand names.
 Cloverfield was parodied in Disaster Movie (2008).

 Director Matt Reeves subsequently went onto make the surprisingly decent Let Me In (2010), the remake of a Swedish vampire film, and Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017).
-Screenwriter Drew Goddard next went onto write World War Z (2013), The Martian (2015) and to create the tv series Daredevil (2015 ) and produced The Defenders (2017 ).
+Screenwriter Drew Goddard next went onto write World War Z (2013), The Martian (2015) and to create the tv series Daredevil (2015 ) and produce The Good Place (2016 ) and The Defenders (2017 ).
 He made his debut as a director with the meta-fictional horror film The Cabin in the Woods (2012).